SaraZ9/equation-high-low-game/README.md

 - **`decision_for_drop(bot_data)`**: Defines which operation to drop if the bot receives a `*` card.
 The `bot_data` dictionary provides the bot's current state, including available operations.

 - **`make_a_bet_and_equation(bot_data)`**: The main function where your bot will:
-  - Choose a bet (`high` or `low`), aiming to get closest to a target like 20 (high) or 1 (low).
+  - Choose a bet (`high` or `low`).
-  - Form an equation using all number and operation cards exactly once, placing `v` in front of a number to indicate square root if needed.
-Separate each number and operator with a space.
+  - Form an equation using all number and operation cards exactly once.

 ## Future Improvement